niceboy120/Game-Theory-Toolkit/README.md

   - Stochastic: Some state transitions are chance-based.

 - Model available:
-  - Model-based: Game mechanics are known and the game can be simulated.
+  - Model-based: Game mechanics are known and the game can be played.
-  - Model-free On-policy: Game mechanics aren't known to the agent but the game can be simulated.
+  - Model-free On-policy: Game mechanics aren't known to the agent but the game can be played.
-  - Model-free Off-policy: Game mechanics aren't known to the agent and the game can't be simulated.
+  - Model-free Off-policy: Game mechanics aren't known to the agent and the game can't be played.

 - State Space Size:
   - Finite Discrete: Number of states is bounded.
 We'll discuss which algorithms to use for various scales.